Life insurance as a contract

 If an applicant does not submit an initial premium with the application, the applicant is simply inviting the insurance company to make the contract offer.
 The insurer can respond by issuing a policy (the offer) that the applicant can accept by paying the premium when the policy is delivered.

 People have been known to expire, or discover they are terminally ill, within days after securing life insurance.
 Once an insurance contract is in place and the insurance company has pledged to honor it, the company must make good on its promise to deliver.
 Eternal life insurance works the same way (Matthew 20:9).

-Throughout the economy of the divine covenants, from the Covenant of Commencement (Adam), to the Covenant of Preservation (Noah), to the Covenant of Promise (Abraham), to the Covenant of Law (Moses), to the Covenant of the Kingdom (David), to the Covenant of Consummation (Christ), God always has dictated the terms of His agreement with His people.
+Throughout the economy of the divine covenants, from the Covenant of Commencement (Adam), to the Covenant of Preservation (Noah), to the Covenant of Promise (Abraham), to the Covenant of Law (Moses), to the Covenant of the Kingdom (David), to the Covenant of Consummation (Christ), God always has dictated the terms of his agreement with his people.
 Individuals may reject the terms of God’s covenant (John 12:48, Acts 19:9, Hebrews 6:4-8), but we never can modify those terms to suit what we’re willing to pay, or give up, to be in covenant with God.
-The assertion of the Lord’s terms is as fixed as His security in fulfilling His covenant promises (Deuteronomy 32:4, 119:88-90).
+The assertion of the Lord’s terms is as fixed as his security in fulfilling his covenant promises (Deuteronomy 32:4, Psalm 119:88-90).